 Lay on the floor facing up with your knees bent and abdomen relaxed.

-Place two fingers across the abdomen just below the umbilicus in the centre of the abdominals.
+Place two fingers across the abdomen just below the umbilicus in the centre of the abdominal.

 Gently press to feel between the two halves of muscle.

 Inhale and draw the umbilicus towards the spine while gently raising your head and shoulders off the floor.
 Keep gentle pressure on the abdomen with your fingertips

 Hold this position while breathing, you should be able to feel two bands of the rectus abdominis closing in on either side of your fingertips with the soft dip of the linea alba in the centre.
 If you ant feel this curl up a little more.

 If the gap is wider than two fingers repeat the test with three fingers.

 If the gap is less than two fingers once you can work through some low load TVA (Transverse abdominis) and rectus abdominis exercises you can progress to more demanding exercises such as half roll backs, reverse curls, abdominal curls and eventually oblique curls.